 Although many people attribute an episode of bacterial infection (especially cellulitis and necrotising fasciitis) to an unseen spider bite, they are falsely blamed.
 Documented spider bites have not led to skin these infections.

 What is the treatment for a spider bite?

 One of the most important aspects in treating spider bites it to try and identify the offending spider.
 The venom of spider bites is quite variable hence identification of the spider can be of value in determining the management of the condition.

 General measures that should occur after a spider bite include:

 - Wash the area well with soap and water

-- Apply a cold flannel or ice pack wrapped in cloth to the site
+- Apply a cold flannel or ice pack wrapped in a cloth to the site

 - Give paracetamol for pain

-Depending on identification of the offending spider and the severity of the bite treatment may include:
+Depending on the identification of the offending spider and the severity of the bite, treatment may include: